vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

       dtype='object')
 ```

-Returns an index with column names
+Columns returns an index of column names

 <br/>